klistener/Asteroidz/README.md

 1. Open the [GitHub repository](https://github.com/klistener/Asteroidz) again in a separate tab, positioning this readme so you can still refer to it.

-2. Select the latest release:
+2. Select whatever the latest release is:

 ![image info](./docs/latest-release.png)